rss logo

 net.ipv4.ip_forward=1

-• And Run this command to take this into account:
+• And run this command to take this parameter into account:

 root@host:~# sysctl -p /etc/sysctl.conf

-What if my OpenVPN server has one network interface and it is not my default gateway?
+What do I do if my OpenVPN only has one network interface and it's not my default gateway?

 OpenVPN VM server architecture

-Of course we can be in a situation where we cannot install OpenVPN on our router.
-In this case we can for example install our OpenVPN server as a Virtual Machine.
+Of course, we may find ourselves in a situation where we can't install OpenVPN on our router.
+In this case, we could for example, install our OpenVPN server as a virtual machine.

-We need obviously to create a port redirection on our wan router to redirect OpenVPN traffic (step 1 on the diagram) to our OpenVPN server (step 2).
+We obviously need to create a port forwarder on our wan router to redirect OpenVPN traffic (step 1 on the diagram) to our OpenVPN server (step 2).

-And that's it, it won't change much in terms of configuration because we still have to enable gateway mode and create a NAT rule.
+And that's it, it won't change much in terms of configuration because we still need to enable gateway mode and create a NAT rule.

-In fact we just need to apply the exact same rules as above and this is it.
+In fact, all we need to do is apply exactly the same rules as before and we're done.

 Windows client configuration